Research groups

 By studying the subcellular localisation and the functions of the splice variants of PKA (cAMP-dependent protein kinase), we will better understand the specificity in the cAMP-PKA pathway and their potential association with disease.

-Our main focus is methodological research in causal inference for observational and randomized studies in epidemiology and medicine.
+Our main focus is methodological research in causal inference and event history analysis with applications to observational and randomized studies in epidemiology and medicine.

-The main goal of the research group is to elucidate mechanisms involved in vitamin A- and cAMP-mediated regulation of proliferation, DNA damage and apoptosis in lymphoid cells, in order to identify new targets for improved therapy of cancer and certain immune disorders.
+The main goal of the research group, is to elucidate the mechanisms involved in cAMP-mediated regulation of proliferation and apoptosis in cells of the immune system, in order to identify new targets for improved therapy of cancer

 Our overall aim is to understand how neuronal activity in the human brain is used for cognitive processes.